Post-vaccine COVID infections and deaths rare, UK study finds

 The vast majority of the post-vaccination COVID-19 cases and fatalities were among vulnerable, elderly people, the researchers said.

-AstraZeneca's (AZN.L) COVID-19 vaccine has been shown in clinical trials to be 76% effective against severe disease, while trials of the Pfizer (PFE.N) shot found more than 90%efficacy. read more
+AstraZeneca’s COVID-19 vaccine has been shown in clinical trials to be 76% effective against severe disease, while trials of the Pfizer shot found more than 90%efficacy.

 Using first the Pfizer and then also AstraZeneca vaccines, Britain has one of the fastest COVID-19 vaccine rollouts in the world - with more than 33.8 million first doses given so far and a quarter of adults receiving two doses.